Report: Missing man with Wichita connection found dead in Minnesota

 The department said the Hennepin County Medical Examiner’s Office will make a formal identification soon.

 First responders and recovery crews have been on an active scene near the split of Highways 101 and 13 in Savage all Tuesday morning, and just before 2 p.m.
-SKY 11 captured the image of a bright red car under a tarp on a flatbed truck.
+KARE-TV captured the image of a bright red car under a tarp on a flatbed truck.

 Oyugi’s car was a red Ford Mustang, and the location is along one of the routes he would have taken home from Prior Lake early that morning.